NU-CUCIS/CrossPropertyTL/README.md

    If you have the following `.csv` file where you have to use columns a, b, c, d to predict pred, you can add `new_input = ['a','b','c','d']` to the file.

-2. Add the array to the `input_atts` dictionary so that it can with input_type of the config and the pred will be used with label.
+2. Add the array variable to the `input_atts` dictionary so that it can be used with input_type of the config (and pred used with label).
 For example:

    `input_atts = {'new_input':new_input, 'elements':elements, ... , 'input32':input32}`